Where Nature and Conversation Bloom: Torinome Shoten, a Charming Book Cafe Connecting Community and Life in Urahoro, Tokachi, Hokkaido|Domingo

 Hahaha Hostel

 Furthermore, 'Hahaha Hostel,' an accommodation facility run by the same owner as Torinome Shoten, is also located in Urahoro Town.
-We recommend staying in the town and visiting Torinome Shoten for a 'live-like-a-local' experience.
+We recommend staying in the town and visiting Torinome Shoten as if you were living there.
 It's a place where things, people, and time gently intersect.
-Torinome Shoten quietly reflects the 'now' and 'future' of the town of Urahoro.
+Torinome Shoten quietly reflects the "now" and "future" of the town of Urahoro.

-▼Click here for more details on 'Hahaha Hostel'
+▼Click here for more details about 'Hahaha Hostel'

 *All prices include tax.